webbasedcode/documentation/doc/user_stories/COD58.md

 ## Beschrijving
 This feature is mostly functionality for testing out how the connection to docker works with spring, afterwards most of the things this feature does(like starting a container) will be moved inside of other features.
 For example whenever you run a project one of the first steps it will have to do is start the container.
 Or whenever you start a project it will have to create a container for it.
 These basic features will sadly be unable to be tested currently due to difficulties with testing the docker-java plugin we’re currently using

+This feature is developer only and not accessible from the frontend

 <!-- ## Steps
 precondtion: {precondition}